Music by John Williams

 Music by John Williams is a 2024 American documentary film about the composer and conductor John Williams, produced and directed by Laurent Bouzereau.

 Background and synopsis

 The film explores the life and career of John Williams.
 Williams composed music for many films throughout his career, including the Star Wars series, the Indiana Jones series, E.T. the Extra-Terrestrial.
-The film contains interviews with many of the directors and cast members Williams has collaborated with, including Steven Spielberg, George Lucas, Ron Howard, Chris Columbus, Kate Capshaw, Ke Huy Quan, Kathleen Kennedy, Itzhak Perlman, and J. J. Abrams.
+The film contains interviews with many of the directors and cast members Williams has collaborated with, including Steven Spielberg, George Lucas, Ron Howard, Chris Columbus, Kate Capshaw, Ke Huy Quan, Kathleen Kennedy, Itzhak Perlman, and J. J. Abrams, alongside with Williams's close colleagues composers, such as David Newman, Thomas Newman and Alan Silvestri, who also worked on Steven Spielberg's various projects.